dereksmith2018/portfolio/README.md

 # Portfolio
+By Derek Smith

-## made by dereksmith2018
+## made by dereksmith2018 (github)

 ## shows what students have learned from week 1, at epicodus

-### used html, css, atom, git gui
+  Has columns and images using html and css.
+  Shows img and links to Email

-#### baisc wepage format showing infromation about me. has 3 major sections. first is the header, includes img title and about me section. second is the job history and education. last is references.
+- basic webpage format showing information about me. has 3 major sections. first is the header, includes img title and about me section. second is the job history and education. last is references.

+### used
+html
+atom
+github
+plnkr.co

-### License information with a copyright and 8/3/2018
+### License Derek Smith